Quantifier Elimination and Craig Interpolation, Quantitatively: Introduction

 Khatami, Pourmahdian, and Tavana \cite{DBLP:journals/fss/TavanaPK24} investigate a Craig interpolation property of first-order G\"odel logic, where formulae evaluate to real numbers in the unit interval $[0,1]$.
 Apart from the more restrictive semantic codomain, \cite{DBLP:journals/fss/TavanaPK24} operates in an uninterpreted setting whereas we operate within linear rational arithmetic extended by $\infty$ and $-\infty$.
 Baaz and Veith \cite{DBLP:conf/csl/BaazV98} investigate quantifier elimination of first-order logic over fuzzy algebras over the same semantic codomain.
 Teige and Fr\"anzle \cite{DBLP:conf/rp/MahdiF14} investigate Craig interpolation for stochastic Boolean satisfiability problems, where formulae also evaluate to numbers instead of truth values.
 Quantified variables are assumed to range over a finite domain.

+\paragraph{Difference to Conference Paper.} This article extends \cite{DBLP:conf/fossacs/BatzKO25} by (i) detailed proofs of the soundness of our quantitative quantifier elimination algorithm, (ii) detailed proofs of our quantitative Craig interpolation theorems, and (ii) Contribution \ref{contr:wp} on effectively constructing minimal/maximal expected outcomes of probabilistic programs with unbounded non-determinism (cf.\ \Cref{sec:nondet_programs}).

 \paragraph{Outline.} In \Cref{sec:quantities}, we introduce piecewise linear quantities.
-We present our quantifier elimination algorithm alongside essential theorems and a complexity analysis in \Cref{sec:qelim}.
+We present our quantifier elimination algorithm alongside illustrative examples, essential theorems, and a complexity analysis in \Cref{sec:qelim}.
 Our quantitative Craig interpolation results are presented in \Cref{sec:craig}.
-Finally, we discuss potential applications in \Cref{sec:concl}.
+Effectively constructing expected outcomes of non-deterministic probabilistic programs is treated in \Cref{sec:nondet_programs}.
+Finally, we conclude in \Cref{sec:concl}.